 “We are talking about it, we are having those conversations.
 If we can come up with the right idea we will think about it because there is certainly the appetite for another series.
 I don’t want to tarnish what we are so proud of but it’s also important to keep making new work and putting it out there.”

-“It’s a very scary time for theatres at the moment, not just when they can reopen but how.
-Will people want to go to a theatre with an audience of 50 instead of a full house and what will that be like?”
+“It’s a very scary time for theatres at the moment, not just when they can reopen but how and what will that be like?”
 Simon asks.